paulhibbitts/published-markdown-files/edci337-guest-talk-session-guide.md

 - Recognize how specific interaction design decisions lower barriers for users
 - Experience firsthand how interaction design decisions shaped a publishing tool

-> [!NOTE]
+> [!TIP]
-> Links with ↗ will automatically open in a new browser tab so this guide stays available as you follow along.
+> For the best experience, open this guide in a left browser tab and use the right tab for the Markdown source file and published page examples as you follow along.
+Links with ↗ open automatically in a new tab.

 ## 📍 Session Outline